mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ![1](./images/keyboard.png)

-2. If you test your sensor using by pinging the google dns:
+2. You will receive a **network unreacheable** error messgae if you try to ping the google dns:
 ```bash
 ping 8.8.8.8
 ```
-you will receive a message as **network unreacheable**.

 Your sensor needs connectivity before changing the activation mode.